Once in a lifetime a band comes along that you love so much, they become part of your world.

 I was surprised and flattered when Matthew asked me to come and play with him.
 Fairly soon we were making music semi-regularly, in the front room of the scruffy Mt Eden house where he lived with Graeme Humphreys of the Able Tasmans (another Flying Nun outfit, and he’s better known as Graham Hill) and a mathematician called Steven Binns.

 The flat had no bathroom.
 There was a shower cubicle and a toilet just off the main hallway.
 The three guys saw no problem with this.

 afternoon I turned up with my fiddle and found Matthew playing with a

 dark-haired musician called Alan Gregg.
 Alan had a huge Rickenbacker bass

 great together, playing Matthew’s beautiful songs in a semi-acoustic format.
 We

 Matthew was the senior musician of the group, and his choice prevailed when it came to choosing a name.
 We were the Dribbling Darts of Love.
 Yeah, yeah, I know….

 It’s a Shakespeare quote.
-I think he’d been storing up that name for years while he was doing his abandoned PhD on King Lear.
+I think he’d been storing up that name for years while he was doing his abandoned PhD on Shakespeare.